alfg/AdminCraft/README.md

 - Minecraft Server 1.4.7+
 - A Linux OS.
-AdminCraft has only been tested on Ubuntu 11.04, but should be compatible with at least 9.04+
+AdminCraft has only been tested on Ubuntu 11.04, but should be compatible with at least Ubuntu 9.04+
 - Python 2.6+.
 Python 3 is not yet supported
 - Python dependencies: Flask Framework 0.8
 - Enough server power to run a Minecraft Server.
 Basically at least